15+ Fast Facts You Should Know About the Triple Crown

 So how did the Triple Crown come about?
 The term was first used in 1923 but is commonly attributed to writer, Charles Hatton, starting in the 1930's.

-The Kentucky Derby has been run every year since 1875 and is known as "The Run for the Roses", for the rose winner's blanket awarded to the winning horses, as well as "The Most Exciting Two Minutes in Sports" because it takes approximately 2 minutes for the horses to complete the 1.25 mile distance.
+The Kentucky Derby has been run every year since 1875 and is known as "The Run for the Roses", for the rose blanket awarded to the winning horse.
+The Kentucky Derby is also commonly known as "The Most Exciting Two Minutes in Sports" because it takes approximately 2 minutes for the horses to complete the 1.25 mile distance.

 Since 1931, the order of the races has not changed.
 However, prior to 1931, the Preakness was run before the Kentucky Derby several times.
 Twice, in 1917 and 1922, the Derby and Preakness were held on the same day.

 The Belmont Stakes is the Triple Crown's third leg and the longest of the three races at 1.5 miles.
-This race was first in 1868 at Jerome Park in the Bronx, making it the oldest of the three races.
-However, like the Preakness, there was a hiatus in the Belmont's running from 1911-1912 due to anti-gambling legislation in New York.
+This race was first run in 1868 at Jerome Park in the Bronx, making it the oldest of the three races.
 In 1890, the race was moved to Morris Park before moving to the newly opened Belmont Park outside of Queens in 1905.
+However, there was a hiatus in the Belmont's running from 1911-1912 due to anti-gambling legislation in New York.
 The only other time period in which the Belmont was not run at Belmont Park was from 1963 to 1967 when it was run at Aqueduct Racetrack while Belmont was being renovated.

 The Triple Crown Trophy and Records